Covid-19: We are manufacturing, working and supplying as normal in-line with government guidelines

 There are an estimated 30,000 different types of wood-destroying fungi.
 These fungi break-down all kinds of organic matter, and over millions of years have become a highly efficient waste disposal system, so much so that they are the primary cause of wood decay.
 A combination of water, fungi, organisms, nutrients, and warm oxygenated soil near the ground line gives rise to a perfect environment for wood decay.
 Depending on geographical location, this could also lead to a more appealing target for the tiny yet very deadly termite!

 Because the most vulnerable section of a wooden utility pole lies at and just below the ground line, we can protect this area with a barrier product.
 Barrier products work in conjunction with the preservative treatment to increase the service life of the pole by eliminating or reducing the factors necessary for wood decay to occur whilst reducing or preventing loss of wood preservative.
-These products can inhibit moisture ingress, reducing the likelihood of leaching and extending the life span of both the wood preservative and the pole itself.
+These products can inhibit moisture ingress, reducing the likelihood of leaching and increasing the life span of both the wood preservative and the pole itself.
 Furthermore, a lack of decaying wood and a sealed outer skin is an excellent termite deterrent.
 Barrier products fall into two categories; partial barriers and full barriers.

 Partial barrier systems are available in several forms, including a simple ground line wrap, self-adhesive tape, and heat shrink tube.
 Other products include a wrap or heat shrink sleeve with a metal foil behind the outer wrap or a complete pull-on “bag” type product that covers the whole in-ground section of the pole.
 The issue with this type of product lies in the name – “partial”.
 As we have previously discussed the ingress of moisture, leeching, and fungi to the pole can allow decay and pole failure to occur.
 If a utility pole is only partially sealed at the ground line the potential for decay still exists.
 The main issue with these products is that all causes of decay can still access the pole behind the barrier, and water may track to the top of the sleeve/barrier creating a wet or damp band at the top of the sleeve where decay can then occur.
 Suppose the surface of the pole at the critical groundline does not have a complete seal.
 In that case, it is susceptible to all possibilities for rot and potential loss of preservative protection over time within the protected zone due to moisture movement behind the outer sleeve.